For cPanel & WHM version 68

 |Is Primary Website on IP Address?|

-Whether the certificate requires Server Name Indication (SNI).
+Whether the certificate requires SNI.
 Typically, a certificate requires SNI when there are multiple domains that share the same IP address.

 |Document Root||The directory that contains the site's content.|